 - (31) Where several Member States are in a position to provide the necessary technical assistance, an EIO should be sent only to one of them and priority should be given to the Member State where the person concerned is located.
-Member States where the subject of the interception is located and from which no technical assistance is needed to carry out the interception should be notified thereof in accordance with this Directive.
+Member States where the subject of the interception is located and from which no technical assistance is needed to carry out the interception should be notified thereof in accordance with this Directive .
 However, where the technical assistance may not be received from merely one Member State, an EIO may be transmitted to more than one executing State. - (32) In an EIO containing the request for interception of telecommunications the issuing authority should provide the executing authority with sufficient information, such as details of the criminal conduct under investigation, in order to allow the executing authority to assess whether that investigative measure, would be authorised in a similar domestic case. - (33) Member States should have regard to the importance of ensuring that technical assistance can be provided by a service provider operating publicly available telecommunications networks and services in the territory of the Member State concerned, in order to facilitate cooperation under this instrument in relation to the lawful interception of telecommunications.

-- (34) This Directive, by virtue of its scope, deals with provisional measures only with a view to gathering evidence.
+(34) This Directive, by virtue of its scope, deals with provisional measures only with a view to gathering evidence.
 In this respect, it should be underlined that any item, including financial assets, may be subject to various provisional measures in the course of criminal proceedings, not only with a view to gathering evidence but also with a view to confiscation.
 The distinction between the two objectives of provisional measures is not always obvious and the objective of the provisional measure may change in the course of the proceedings.
 For this reason, it is crucial to maintain a smooth relationship between the various instruments applicable in this field.
-Furthermore, for the same reason, the assessment of whether the item is to be used as evidence and therefore be the object of an EIO should be left to the issuing authority. - (35) This Directive aims at substituting the existing instruments as set out in the provisions of Framework Decision 2008/978/JHA and, as regards freezing of evidence, the provisions of Framework Decision 2003/577/JHA with a more comprehensive system.
-Since the amendments to be made are of substantial number and nature, the relevant provisions of the Framework Decisions should in the interests of clarity be replaced in their entirety for the Member States bound by this Directive. - (36) Where reference is made to mutual assistance in relevant international instruments, such as in conventions concluded within the Council of Europe, it should be understood that between the Member States bound by this Directive it takes precedence over those conventions. - (37) The categories of offences listed in Annex D should be interpreted consistently with their interpretation under existing legal instruments on mutual recognition.
+Furthermore, for the same reason, the assessment of whether the item is to be used as evidence and therefore be the object of an EIO should be left to the issuing authority.

+- (35) Where reference is made to mutual assistance in relevant international instruments, such as in conventions concluded within the Council of Europe, it should be understood that between the Member States bound by this Directive it takes precedence over those conventions. - (36) The categories of offences listed in Annex D should be interpreted consistently with their interpretation under existing legal instruments on mutual recognition.

-- (38) In accordance with the Joint Political Declaration of 28 September 2011 of Member States and the Commission on explanatory documents1, Member States have undertaken to accompany, in justified cases, the notification of their transposition measures with one or more documents explaining the relationship between the components of a directive and the corresponding parts of national transposition instruments.
-With regard to this Directive, the European Parliament and the Council consider the transmission of such documents to be justified. - (39) Since the objective of this Directive, namely the mutual recognition of decisions taken to obtain evidence, cannot be sufficiently achieved by the Member States but can rather, by reason of its scale and effects, be better achieved at Union level, the Union may adopt measures in accordance with the principle of subsidiarity as set out in Article 5 of the TEU.
+- (37) In accordance with the Joint Political Declaration of 28 September 2011 of Member States and the Commission on explanatory documents, Member States have undertaken to accompany, in justified cases, the notification of their transposition measures with one or more documents explaining the relationship between the components of a directive and the corresponding parts of national transposition instruments.
+With regard to this Directive, the European Parliament and the Council consider the transmission of such documents to be justified. - (38) Since the objective of this Directive, namely the mutual recognition of decisions taken to obtain evidence, cannot be sufficiently achieved by the Member States but can rather, by reason of its scale and effects, be better achieved at Union level, the Union may adopt measures in accordance with the principle of subsidiarity as set out in Article 5 of the TEU.
 In accordance with the principle of proportionality, as set out in that Article, this Directive does not go beyond what is necessary in order to achieve that objective.